Best Healthcare Administration Certifications (2023-2024)

-Professional certifications demonstrate that a job candidate has competence in a particular set of skills.
-And in a dynamic field like healthcare administration, they are particularly vital.
-Healthcare administration sits at the nexus of technology, policy, business, and medicine.
-As each of those sectors evolve, the rules of the game, along with the pieces on the board, change in turn.
+Professional certifications demonstrate that a job candidate is competent in a specific skill set.
+Healthcare administration is the nexus of technology, policy, business, and medicine.
+As each of those sectors evolves, the game’s rules and the pieces on the board change.

-Professional certification in a particular area of healthcare administration not only proves that the holder is competent in a specialized area, it also shows one’s commitment to continued education, professional networking, and industry-recognized best practices.
-In a fast-growing and quickly evolving field, professional certifications are the best way to differentiate oneself as an exceptional healthcare administrator.
+Professional certification in a particular area of healthcare administration not only proves that the holder is competent in a specialized area and shows one’s commitment to continued education, professional networking, and industry-recognized best practices.
+In addition, professional certifications are the best way to differentiate oneself as an exceptional healthcare administrator in a fast-growing and quickly-evolving field.

-Each healthcare administration certification is a little different and targeted to emphasize a particular focus.
+Each healthcare administration certification is slightly different and targeted to emphasize a particular focus.
 But a lot of overlap exists in the benefits.
-These certifications are resume-building and salary-boosting, and they open the door to integration with the wider professional community.
+These certifications are resume-building and salary-boosting, opening the door to integration with the broader professional community.

-To get a look at the best healthcare administration certifications, and how to get them, read on.
+Read on to look at the best healthcare administration certifications and how to get them.

 Healthcare Administration Certifications in Compliance & Risk Management

-- Eligibility: To be eligible, prospective CHCs must have either one year of full-time healthcare compliance work or 1,500 hours of direct compliance job duties in the last two years, as well as 20 continuing education units (ten of which consist of live training) in the previous year.
+- Eligibility: To be eligible, prospective CHCs must have either one year of full-time healthcare compliance work or 1,500 hours of direct compliance job duties in the last two years and 20 continuing education units (ten of which consist of live training) in the previous year.

 - Testing: Eligible candidates for the CHC designation may sit for a 100-question, two-hour exam that covers seven critical areas: standards, policies, and procedures; compliance program administration; screening and evaluation of employees, vendors, physicians, and other agents; communication, education, and training on compliance issues; monitoring, auditing, and internal reporting systems; discipline for non-compliance; and investigations and remedial measures.

-- Fees & Renewal: Exam fees are $275 for HCCA members, and $375 for non-members.
-CHC holders will need to recertify every two years by completing 40 continuing education units (20 of which must come from live training).
+- Fees & Renewal: Exam fees are $275 for HCCA members and $375 for non-members.
+CHC holders must recertify every two years by completing 40 continuing education units (20 of which must come from live training).

 The CPHRM designation, offered through the American Hospital Association (AHA), is the top certification in healthcare risk management and a prerequisite for many top jobs in the field.
 Testing for competencies across several areas of healthcare risk management, applicants may turn to the American Society for Healthcare Risk Management (ASHRM) for assistance in preparing for the certification process.

-- Eligibility: To be eligible, aspiring CPHRMs must have a bachelor’s degree or higher, five years of experience in a healthcare setting, and 3,000 hours of healthcare risk management experience in the previous three years.
+- Eligibility: To be eligible, aspiring CPHRMs must have a bachelor’s degree or higher and five years of experience in a healthcare setting.
+Associate’s degree holders must have seven years of experience in a healthcare setting, and high school graduates must have nine or more years of experience in the healthcare industry.
+Additionally, all candidates must have 3,000 hours of healthcare risk management experience in the previous three years, regardless of education level.

-- Testing: Once deemed eligible, candidates will need to pass the CPHRM exam, which covers the core concepts of healthcare risk management: clinical/patient safety; risk financing; legal and regulatory issues; healthcare operations; and claims and litigation.
+- Testing: Once deemed eligible, candidates must pass the CPHRM exam, covering the core concepts of healthcare risk management: clinical/patient safety; risk financing; legal and regulatory issues; healthcare operations; and claims and litigation.

 - Fees & Renewal: Exam fees are $275 for AHA members and $425 for non-members.
-Every three years, CPHRM holders will need to renew their certification by completing 45 contact-hours of continuing education.
+CPHRM holders must renew their certification every three years by completing 45 continuing education contact hours.

 Healthcare Administration Certifications in Finance

-Offered through the Healthcare Financial Management Association (HFMA), the CFHP is geared towards financial professionals, clinical leaders, and others whose jobs require them to have a deep understanding of the financial realities of healthcare.
-The credential verifies one’s understanding of business, collaboration, financial strategy, and future trends in healthcare finance.
+Offered through the Healthcare Financial Management Association (HFMA), the CFHP is geared towards financial professionals, clinical leaders, and others whose jobs require them to have a deep understanding of the economic realities of healthcare.
+The credential verifies one’s knowledge of business, collaboration, financial strategy, and future trends in healthcare finance.

 - Eligibility & Testing: Candidates may earn the CFHP credential by completing two modules.
-Module one is a self-paced course on the business of healthcare, and candidates can expect to spend a minimum of 14 to 20 hours on completing it and its 90-minute final exam.
-Module two is a three-hour exam on operational excellence, and it consists of eight case studies with seven questions each.
+Module one is a self-paced course on the healthcare business, and candidates can expect to spend a minimum of 14 to 20 hours on finishing it and its 90-minute final exam.
+Module two is a three-hour operational excellence exam, consisting of eight case studies with seven questions each.

-- Fees & Renewal: All fees for these modules are waived for HFMA members.
-CFHP holders can maintain their credential by remaining an active HFMA member in good standing and completing 60 contact-hours over each three-year period.
+- Fees & Renewal: All prices for these modules are waived for HFMA members.
+CFHP holders can maintain their credentials by remaining active HFMA members in good standing and completing 60 contact hours over three years.

 The CRCE designation is available through the American Association of Healthcare Administrative Management (AAHAM) for all senior and executive leaders in revenue cycle management.
 Meant to demonstrate one’s mastery of the subject, earning a CRCE is, according to the AAHAM, akin to a lawyer passing the bar or an accountant getting their CPA.